 Job Search Strategies:

-It's very important to keep track of where you've applied and where you are along the application process.
+It's important to keep track of where you've applied and where you're in the application process.
 A helpful tool can sometimes be a job search log.

 Professional Organizations/Licensing Agencies:

-Similar to networking, but with a professional focus.
+This is similar to networking but with a professional focus.
 People who belong to these organizations are very active within their profession.
 In addition, many of these groups host their own job posting boards.

 Online Job Search Databases: